-From the outside, e-Commerce looks and sounds kinda cool, right?
+From the outside, e-Commerce looks and sounds cool, right?
 It starts with that “e-”.
-That’s gotta be cool, right?
+Surely that means it’s cool?

 Hey, it’s new and online.
 And online’s cool.
 It’s “e-”.
 It’s not the same old, same old.

 You still hear people talk like that, right?
-Usually, they’re either senior business leaders wanting to sound like they’re still “in touch” with market trends.
-Or start-up gurus and overblown consultants trying to justify their large fees.
+Usually, it’s senior leaders wanting to sound like they’re “in touch” with market trends.
+Or start-up gurus and sharp-suited consultants trying to justify their large fees.

-When people say they work in “sales”, what do you think?
-The sales rep in their rep-mobile car calling on 10+ customers a day?
-Or the call centre worker busting a gut to hit their sales target every day?
-Maybe, it’s the guy stacking the shelf in Woolies, or the woman on the make-up counter at Myers?
-On their feet all day trying to keep customers happy?
+Not “sales”.
+Because sales doesn’t sound cool, does it?
+Sales sounds like hard work.
+The sales rep driving to call on their customers.
+The call centre worker busting a gut to hit their sales target every day.
+Sales is also the guy stacking the shelf in the supermarket and the woman on the make-up counter at the department store.
+On their feet all day keeping customers happy.

 No, working in “sales” isn’t a fun gig at all.
 It’s definitely uncool.
 It’s tough.
 It’s thankless.
 And it’s a grind and a hustle every day.